-Music students should be students who enjoy playing an instrument or singing.
+Music students should be ambitious, hard-working and resilient.
+Music students should be students who enjoy playing an instrument or singing and are prepared to perform on their own.
 Music students should enjoy listening to new music and being a critical listener to music they have not heard before.
 Music students should enjoy rehearsing with large or smaller groups to put performances together.
 Music students should be creative and offer ideas to compose their own music.
-Music students should be ambitious, hard-working and resilient.